 Standing on the steps of the cathedral, as I looked around, the mountaintops of the Dolomites formed a backdrop visible above the rooftops in every direction – just breathtaking.
 To top it off, an arts festival was in full swing and the streets were full of flowers and public art.

 NOTE: Our daughter, Francesca, subsequently told me that on her first European travels, twenty years previously, that Trento had been her favourite place and that she and her partner had tried to get work and stay there – they loved it so much.

-This was followed by for me by a homemade fettuccine with a veal ragout and Michael had a very good pea and prawn risotto – the bread was very good too.
-We wandered back to our grand hotel and thankfully slept like logs because tomorrow was going to be a real test – Lake Garda or bust!
+This was followed by for me by a homemade fettuccine with a veal ragout and Michael had a very good pea and prawn risotto – the bread was very good too, by the way.
+We wandered back to our grand hotel and thankfully slept like logs because tomorrow was going to be a real test – LAKE GARDA or bust!

 NOTE: Cleaners throw out art installation because they think it’s rubbish.
-This happened at the Bolzano Museum just after we were there.
-An artist had set up a room depicting the excesses of the 1980’s – a room after a very wild party; full of bottles, glasses, overflowing ashtrays, streamers, balloons – except they forgot to tell the cleaners and they binned the whole lot.
-I would love to have been a fly on the wall and wonder what they would have thought of Tracy Emin’s unmade bed?
+This happened at the BOLZANO MUSEUM just after we were there.
+An artist had set up a room depicting the excesses of the 1980’s called Where Are We Going to Dance Tonight? – a room after a very wild party; full of bottles, glasses, overflowing ashtrays, streamers, balloons – except they forgot to tell the cleaners and they binned the whole lot.
+I would love to have been a fly on the wall and wonder what they would have thought of Tracey Emin’s UNMADE BED?

 My singing trip to Verona in 1990 with Pavarotti and the World Festival Choir